myeon9h/PlanRAG/README.md

 ## Notice in database schema
 In locating scenario, columns named "upstream" and "downstream" mean "source" and "destination" in our paper, respectively (i.e., The business logic is identical.)
 Also, "base_trading_power" and "calculated_trading_power" are both mean "TP_country" in our paper.

+## Licenses

+Our contents are provided under the MIT license.